 ERFC.PRECISE

-The ERFC.PRECISE function calculates the complementary error function of a number, which represents the integral of the Gaussian distribution from x to infinity.
+The ERFC.PRECISE function calculates the complementary error function of a number.
+It represents the integral of the Gaussian distribution from x to infinity.

 Syntax 🔗